-A review of the Recruitment Preferred Supplier List (PSL) will be undertaken in 2023 and all those on the approved list will be written to reconfirm their continuing compliance to requirements of the Modern Slavery Act 2015.
+An annual review of the Recruitment PSL will be undertaken in 2024 and all those on the approved list will be written to reconfirm their continuing compliance to requirements of the Modern Slavery Act 2015.

-Quarterly Front of House Managers communication/ training forums will commence.
-This will be an opportunity to re-emphasise the importance of modern slavery, discuss any concerns and share best practices across the portfolio
+Quarterly Front of House Managers communication/ training forums will continue.
+This will be an opportunity to re-emphasise the importance of modern slavery, discuss any concerns and share best practices across the Group.

-Training materials will be reviewed to ensure content is relevant and up to date and new materials will be written where required.

-External audits will recommence with our supply chain in 2023 to ensure their full compliance with modern slavery legislation.
+An on-line anti-Slavery training programme will be created, with information and materials specific to De Vere and our operations to ensure that the content is relevant and up to date and new materials will be written where required.
+Internal audits will continue with each hotel to ensure their full compliance and similarly External audits will continue with our supply chain in 2024 to ensure their full compliance with modern slavery legislation.

-A supplier code of conduct will be developed in 2023 and this will incorporate key tenets from the Modern Slavery Act 2015.